 Finally, Catt advised that, while it was a state decision, TESA leaders should inform Sampson that they "will be able to get the vote for women more easily if they do not embarrass you by asking for membership."
 When Cunningham responded to Sampson, she informed the El Paso civil rights leader that since the local group's application for membership was the first of its kind, it required delegate action, and the next convention would not be until the following spring.
 The TESA president went on to say that she hoped the federal amendment would be ratified by then, insinuating that TESA would not have to act.
 There is no record of Sampson’s response, or if she gave one directly.
 She did not, though, shy away from future political involvement.

 In the fall of 1954, only months after the first Brown v.
 Board of Education of Topeka, Kansas ruling by the Supreme Court of the United States, Williams’s committee planned their next move (seeEDUCATION AND AFRICAN AMERICANS).
-Maude Williams and Thelma Joyce White, the valedictorian of the city's black high school, arrived at Texas Western College (now the University of Texas at El Paso), associated with the segregated University of Texas system, to register White for classes.
-Williams carried with her the registration fees supplied by the NAACP chapter.
+Maude Williams and Thelma Joyce White, the valedictorian of the city's Black high school, arrived at Texas Western College (now the University of Texas at El Paso), associated with the segregated University of Texas system, to register White for classes.
+Williams carried with her the registration fees supplied by the NAACP branch.
 White was denied registration and turned away due to the state’s laws segregating its schools at all levels.
 Subsequently, the local NAACP filed a lawsuit in the U.S. district court that demanded the desegregation of Texas Western, White v.
 Smith.
 In July 1955 Judge Robert Thomason ruled to desegregate Texas Western.
 Among the first class of African American students was Joseph Louis Atkins, whose lawsuit against North Texas State College (now the University of North Texas) eventually led to the desegregation of that school shortly after Texas Western (seeSEGREGATION).

 In June 1957 Maude Williams moved to Oklahoma City, Oklahoma, to live with her two sisters, Ruby Craig King and Katie Craig Jones.
 On March 13, 1958, Maude Williams was struck by a truck and killed as she crossed the street in Oklahoma City.
 Services were held in Fuller Funeral Home in Austin, and she was buried in Evergreen Cemetery in Austin near many of her siblings and her parents.
 In 1968 the Interdenominational Ministerial Alliance in El Paso created a Memorial Scholarship Fund in honor of Lawrence A. Nixon, Maude Williams, Leroy W. Washington, and other civil rights leaders from the community for a student attending the University of Texas at El Paso.